Waleed-Devops/Deploy-static-website/README.md

   ![image](https://github.com/user-attachments/assets/618819af-0a1c-4c62-a43b-5d0fb624ecdc)
 - Check the box that says “I acknowledge that the current settings might result in this bucket and the objects within becoming public.”
+- For Bucket Versioning, choose Enable.

   ![image](https://github.com/user-attachments/assets/3aaf7b96-e06b-4100-a5ae-57288f3a9af5)

-  For Bucket Versioning, choose Enable.
+- Choose Create bucket.